wp-plugins/wp-genesis-box/readme.txt

 = What are the plugin defaults? =

-By default, following values are passed to the plugin:

-- affurl => ''
-- rounded => false
-- nofollow => true
-- image => 'genesis_framework_logo1'
-- opennewwindow => false

-By default, values are returned, not echoed.
-You need to explicitly request that the plugin output be echoed by passing `'show' => true` in the array when calling the plugin via function.

-To change defaults on a site-wide basis, go to the Settings page.
-To change defaults on a per-shortcode basis, pass new values to each shortcode or function call.
-Priority is given to parameters passed via shortcode or function.

 The plugin arguments and default values may change over time.
-To get the latest list of arguments and defaults, look at the settings page.
+To get the latest list of arguments and defaults, look at the settings page after installing the plugin.

 = How do I use the plugin? =